EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-request-button.md

 ## Loading state

-The `data-ajax-cart-request-button` elements become inactive when there is a Shopify Cart API Ajax request in progress.
+The `data-ajax-cart-request-button` elements become inactive when there is any Shopify Cart API Ajax request in progress.

-If you want to make them visually disabled when they are inactive, use the [`js-ajax-cart-in-progress`](/v2/docs/js-ajax-cart-in-progress) CSS class which gets added by Liquid Ajax Cart when there is a Shopify Cart API Ajax request in progress.
+If you want to make them visually disabled when they are inactive, use the [`js-ajax-cart-in-progress`](/v2/docs/js-ajax-cart-in-progress/) CSS class which gets added by Liquid Ajax Cart when there is a Shopify Cart API Ajax request in progress.